Women in Strategic Policy Program

 Ten participants will be chosen to write policy papers which will be published as a part of The Australian National University’s Centre of Gravity series.
 Widely read by policymakers, these papers will provide participants with the opportunity to have their voices elevated at a national level.

 Across three intensive days of online training, this program aims to equip participants with the skills and opportunities to contribute to Australia’s defence discourse.
-The program is open to all young women under the age of 35 with experience, expertise and/or a demonstrated interest in Australian foreign, national security, strategic and/or defence policy.
+The program is open to all young women between the ages of 18 and 35 with a demonstrated interest in Australian foreign, national security, strategic and/or defence policy.
+Participants will gain:

 • An understanding of Australian Strategic Priorities, particularly ones that relate to their fields of interest or existing areas of expertise